Azure/azure-docs-sdk-dotnet/api/overview/azure/latest/resourcemanager-readme.md

 ```

 ## Structured Resource Identifier
 Resource IDs contain useful information about the resource itself, but they're plain strings that have to be parsed.
-Instead of implementing your own parsing logic, you can use a `ResourceIdentifier` object that will do the parsing for you: `new ResourceIdentifer("myid");`.
+Instead of implementing your own parsing logic, you can use a `ResourceIdentifier` object that will do the parsing for you: `new ResourceIdentifier("myid");`.

 ### Example: Parsing an ID using a ResourceIdentifier object
 ```C# Snippet:Readme_CastToSpecificType